raiyanyahya/superstruct/README.md

 - **The Sketches** are two clerks at the front desk.
 One says "I am pretty sure I have not seen this before, do not bother going to the Vault."
 The other says "I have seen this name about 47 times this week."
 - **The Manager** is the planner.
 Hires a Specialist when a new kind of question shows up.
 Fires the laziest Specialist when the office gets crowded.
 Splits compound questions across multiple Specialists and combines their answers.
 - **HR** is the workload tracker.
 Keeps a tally of which Specialist gets used a lot and which one is just sitting around.
 - **The Cartographer of People** is the graph store.
-Knows who is friends with whom, with what weight, and can answer "shortest path", "PageRank", and "BFS depth from here".
+Knows who is friends with whom, with what weight, and can answer "shortest path", "PageRank" and "BFS depth from here".
 Independent of the Specialists.

 The user only knocks on the front desk.